-(b) Internally generated: Research and development
+Internally generated: Research and development (b)

 Research costs are expensed as incurred.
 Software product development costs are expensed as incurred unless technical and commercial feasibility of the project is demonstrated, future economic benefits are probable, the Company has an intention and ability to complete and use or sell the software and the costs can be measured reliably.
-The costs which can be capitalised include the cost of material, direct labour, overhead costs that are directly attributable to preparing the
+The costs which can be capitalised include the cost of material, direct labour, overhead costs that are directly attributable to preparing the asset for its intended use.

 The Company amortized intangible assets over their estimated useful lives using the straight line method.
-The estimated useful lives of intangible assets are as
+The estimated useful lives of intangible assets are ervic